ashcdev-hub/opencode-go-usage/README.md

 # Opencode Go Usage

-A macOS menu bar app that displays your [OpenCode GO](https://opencode.ai) subscription usage in real time.
+A lightweight macOS menu bar app that displays your [OpenCode GO](https://opencode.ai) subscription usage in real time.
 Rolling, weekly, and monthly limits with progress bars, no more checking a browser tab to see when your limits reset.

 ## Features